Groestlcoin/RESTful-API-client/README.md

 ## Resources URI
 Below is a list of resources URI endpoints.
 For more information about specific resource URIs, please visit our [resource documentation](https://atomicpay.io/api/en#resources).

-#### Authorization
+### Authorization
-Validates the authentication of private and public API Keys against the account ID.
-The required parameters can be obtained by login to merchant control panel -> API Integration page
+Authorization endpoint URI allows client to validate the authentication of API Keys.

 | Method  | URI Endpoint |
 | ------------- | ------------- |